Broker Bryon Martinsen Allegedly Sold Securities Away from His Firm

 FAQs About Bryon Martinsen Investor Lawsuits

-1. What allegations were made against Bryon Martinsen?
+2. What were the original FINRA allegations against Bryon Martinsen?

-Martinsen was suspended by FINRA for engaging in private securities transactions (“selling away”), failing to notify his firm, and allegedly making undisclosed payments to clients to cover prior investment losses.
+In 2022, FINRA suspended Martinsen for 15 months and fined him for engaging in private securities transactions (“selling away”) without notifying his firm, falsely denying involvement in those transactions on compliance questionnaires, and making at least $400,000 in undisclosed payments to customers to cover prior investment losses.

 3. Can investors recover losses from Centaurus Financial?

-Yes.
+Potentially, yes.
 Even if Martinsen acted without authorization, Centaurus Financial may be held liable for failing to properly supervise him.
-Investors may pursue recovery of losses through a FINRA arbitration claim.
+Investors may be able to pursue recovery of losses through a FINRA arbitration claim.
+Contact The White Law Group at (888) 637-5510 for a free consultation.